mixcore/docs/docs/writing-post.md

+---
+id: writing-post
+title: Writing Post
+---
-# Writing Articles and Products
+# Writing Post

 Articles are entries that display in reverse order on your home page.
 Articles usually have comments fields beneath them and are included in your site's RSS feed.